Gainesville Custody & Time-Sharing Attorneys

 No matter what term is given to the process of determining where children will spend their days and nights when their parents’ relationship ends, it continues to be among the most emotional aspects of family law.
-It is also one of the areas that are most used to abuse the more caring parent.
-Remember, you can’t be there for your child if you do not have what you need, and to make that possible, it is better that you contact a child custody attorney in Gainesville and Tallahassee Florida.
+Remember, you cannot be there for your child if you do not have what you need.
+To make that possible, it is in your best interest to retain a Gainesville child custody attorney.

 More parents in time-sharing disputes these days are not married.
-It is important to note that this does not impact either parent’s rights or responsibilities regarding time sharing or child support.
-For legal assistance and guidance in this matter, you must seek assistance from a child custody attorney in Gainesville FL.
+It is important to note that this does not impact either parent’s rights or responsibilities regarding time-sharing or child support.
+For legal assistance and guidance in this matter, consult with Bauer Law Group, P.A. today.

 When it makes sense, Florida courts encourage both parents to remain involved in their children’s lives following the end of a relationship.
-The concepts of “primary custody” and “shared child custody” have been replaced by “majority time sharing” and “equal time sharing.”
-A child custody attorney in Tallahassee FL can help you better understand these concepts.
+The concepts of “primary custody” and “shared child custody” have been replaced by “majority time-sharing” and “equal time-sharing.”
+If there is any reason why one parent should not have time-sharing rights – for example, if they have a history of drug abuse or domestic violence – courts will likely prevent the parent from spending time with the child or order supervised visitation.

-We work to reach agreement on time sharing issues without the need to litigate.
-It is our experience that both parents are more satisfied in the long run when they reach an agreement together rather than placing the decision in the hands of a family court judge who obviously does not understand their child’s needs as well as they do.
+At Bauer Law Group, P.A., we work to reach agreements on time-sharing issues without the need to litigate.
+In our experience, both parents are usually more satisfied in the long run when they reach an agreement together rather than placing the decision in the hands of a family court judge who obviously does not understand their child’s needs as well as they do.

 If a fair agreement cannot be reached, however, we are trial-tested lawyers who are always prepared to advocate aggressively in court on behalf of our clients.
-As an experienced child custody attorney in Gainesville and Tallahassee Florida, we will always fight for you to protect your parental rights.
+As experienced child custody attorneys in Gainesville, we will always fight to protect your parental rights.